Posted by on December 04, 2017

-Used for thousands of years in Ayurvedic practice for lubricating the intestinal tracts and bodily tissues, ghee is a type of clarified butter that is good for cleansing the body of toxins, boosting energy, reducing inflammation and promoting heart health.
+Ghee, the Hindi word for “fat,” has been used for thousands of years in Ayurvedic practice for lubricating the intestinal tracts and bodily tissues.
+Simply put, ghee is a type of clarified butter, that is good for cleansing the body of toxins, boosting energy, reducing inflammation and promoting heart health.

-We’re often told that fat is a bad thing, however the high percentage of monounsaturated fat (the good stuff) in ghee is great for flushing out old bile from the body, stimulating the liver, supporting immunity of the cells in the gut, stabilizing mood and preventing overgrowth of bad bacteria in your system.
+We’re often told that fat is a bad thing, however, the high percentage of monounsaturated fat (the good stuff) in ghee is great for flushing out old bile from the body, stimulating the liver, supporting immunity of the cells in the gut, stabilizing mood and preventing overgrowth of bad bacteria in your system.

 You can use ghee as a cooking fat for sautéing or a replacement for cooking oil.
 You can also put a teaspoon in your morning coffee, melt and drizzle on homemade popcorn or swap it for butter on toast!

 Ghee has traditionally been used in India for thousands of years and just like butter or oil in any other recipe, ghee can be used as a replacement.
 It can be used for all types of frying and used instead of coconut oil and even vegetable oil.
 Sometimes you don’t need to be crazy creative with ghee and just like butter you can simply melt it and spread it on your morning toast, use it to melt into your Sunday roast veggies or why not pour it on popcorn when you cozy down for your next movie.

 Unfortunately, ghee isn’t cheap.
 A small container of this stuff can cost anywhere from 10 to 20 dollars.
 Luckily for us, ghee is easy to make at home and isn’t as expensive.
 Here’s our favorite homemade ghee recipe that you can make at home today!

 Does Ghee Go bad?